St Hilda’s School is a Diocesan-owned school, the governing body of the school is Diocesan Council.

 The major functions of the School Council are the appointment of the School Principal, the annual budget and school policy.
 The day-to-day running of the school is the responsibility of the Principal, acting in the role of Chief Executive Officer.

-Debbie is an Old Girl who attended St Hilda’s for 11 years before a career in nursing and general practice management.
-She married John Buckley at St Hilda’s School Chapel in 1985 and has four children, the girls attending St Hilda’s and the boys TSS.
+Mrs Debbie Buckley is a St Hilda’s Old Girl, who attended the School for 11 years before a career in nursing and general practice management.
+She married Mr John Buckley at St Hilda’s School Chapel in 1985 and has four children, the girls attending St Hilda’s and the boys TSS.
 After working in General Practice for 25 years, Debbie now has her own businesses Your Life My Time and Downsized Living where she supports professional women and manages the relocation of elderly retirees.

 Debbie was involved with the Old Girls' Association as Vice President and then President for 10 years, retiring in 2015.
 Debbie is a passionate St Hilda’s Old Girl and has been honoured to serve on the School Council since 2018.